MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 Intrastat reporting is based on basic EU regulations that apply to all countries; however, in practice, there are some differences within the individual countries.
 Each country has its rules of what exactly and how to report.

 > [!NOTE]
 > Intrastat information doesn't apply to the movement of services between countries, but only goods (items and fixed assets).
-If the local government requires registering the movement of services between countries, it can be done using the **Service Declaration** feature.
+If your government requires you to register the movement of services between countries, you can use the **Service Declaration** feature.
 >
-> This feature is expected to be available from November 2022 as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646) so, if you want to use it, you will first need to install it on the **Extension Management** page.
+> This feature is available from November 2022 as an app at [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
+If you want to use it, you must install it on the **Extension Management** page.

 > [!IMPORTANT]
 > This article covers the new Intrastat experience available from [!INCLUDE[prod_short](includes/prod_short.md)] version 21.
-Consult your administrator to learn which version your company is using and to enable the new functionality.
+Consult your administrator to learn which version your company is using and whether you should enable the new functionality.
 >
 > Read the previous version's Intrastat setup and usage article at [Set Up and Report Intrastat](finance-how-setup-report-intrastat-v20.md).

 ## Enable the new Intrastat experience

 In the 2022 release wave 2, [!INCLUDE[prod_short](includes/prod_short.md)] includes a redesigned Intrastat experience with extended features.
-If the new Intrastat functionality is not enabled in your environment, it can be manually enabled by an administrator on the **Feature Management** page.
+If the new Intrastat functionality is not enabled in your environment, an administrator can enable it on the **Feature Management** page.

+> [!IMPORTANT]
+> You can't use the old and new experiences in parallel.
+Before you activate the extension in a production environment, we recommend that you test it in a sandbox environment using a copy of your production data.
+Once you activate a new user experience in your production environment, you can't revert to the old Intrastat functionality.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Feature Management** and then choose the related link.
 2. On the **Feature Management** page, select the **Feature Update: Replace the existing Intrastat functionality with the new Intrastat extension** line.
 Learn more about feature management at [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management) in the administration content.